Mathwiz961/Routing/README.md

 # Routing
-The xls files contain the raw data extracted from Endomondo Trips and the corresponding Shortest path, Google trip, and MapQuest trip.
+The csv files contain the raw data extracted from Endomondo Trips and the corresponding Shortest path, Google trip, and MapQuest trip.